stuarthayhurst/argon-icon-theme/README.md

 ## Contributing:
   - Create / modify / delete the appropriate .svg file(s)
-  - Run `make autoclean; make build` to clean up left over files and generate new icons
+  - Run `make build` to clean up left over files and generate new icons
   - Submit a pull request with the changes
   - Guides to make icons can be found in `guides/`

+## Install Dependencies:
+  - make
+  - sed

 ## Build Dependencies:
-  - coreutils
   - findutils
   - git
   - inkscape